jsstrn/intro-to-coding/README.md

 <p>This is my first paragraph</p>
 ```

+> Think about how we could format this so that the first paragraph is a heading instead.

 The paragraph element is made up of an opening tag `<p>` and a closing tag `</p>`.

 We can place attributes in the opening tag.
 Think of attributes as distinct properties of an HTML element.
 For instance, we might have two buttons with distinct styles (CSS) and behaviors (JavaScript).